 Client: Partnership for Kids

 Project: The UNO MavRaptors team worked with the Partnership for Kids organization to add three major enhancements to an existing student reporting application.
-These enhanced features included a student staff alerting function using text messaging, an easy to use attendance features that can be done on smart phones and a survey features.
+These enhanced features included a student staff alerting function using text messaging, an easy to use attendance features that can be done on

 University of Nebraska Medical Center College of Nursing Continuing Education Department (Spring 2015)